Hematuria or Blood in Urine

-How is hematuria evaluated?
+How is hematuria diagnosed and evaluated?

-Hematuria does not necessarily mean there is a medical condition.
+Having blood in your urine does not necessarily mean you have a medical problem.
 It may be caused by routine activities such as vigorous exercise.
-However, because it can sometimes indicate a serious condition or disease, your doctor will usually evaluate the cause of hematuria.
+However, because it can sometimes involve a serious condition, you should contact your doctor right away.

 How is hematuria treated?

-This page was reviewed on April 12, 2012
+This page was reviewed on October 07, 2019